 - Master's Degree or a Bachelor's Degree plus two years of relevant professional experience.
 (COPY OF TRANSCRIPTS REQUIRED AT TIME OF APPLICATION)

 - Two years of experience (in addition to education requirements) in education, policy analysis, program evaluation, assessment, budgets, grants management, business, or staff development.

 - Fiscal knowledge of state and federal grant programs.

 - Ability to provide technical assistance using collaborative approach.

 - Ability to present complex information to groups.

 - Working knowledge of Microsoft Word and Excel.

-- Master's Degree in Education.
+- Master's Degree in Education or business field.

 - Experience as an educator or administrator.